 - A letter from the applicant’s sponsoring organization, if any, detailing (1) a general statement of its organizational purpose and mission; (2) its interest in and commitment to the project; (3) the resources provided for the project; (4) the Fellow’s work environment, describing individual or shared work space and support staff; (5) the Fellow’s immediate supervisor and plans for supervision; (6) the supervisor’s experience in the substantive area of the fellowship project; (7) specific plans for the Fellow’s training and professional development during the fellowship year; and (8) whether the organization will provide benefits for the Fellow.
 If the organization is not able to provide health coverage, the organization should provide a clear explanation.
 All host organizations must provide malpractice coverage to cover any Fellow’s activities during the course of the Fellowship.
 The sponsoring organization may also include general materials about its work.

 - At least three letters of recommendation.
 Two letters should be from current or former professors or other persons associated with Yale Law School.
 The third should be from an employer or someone familiar with the applicant’s recent job experience and legal work.
-If sent separately, recommenders should email their letters to firstname.lastname@example.org.
-We ask recommendation letters to also be in Courier 12 or larger.
+Recommenders should email their letters directly to email@example.com.
+The recommendation letters should also be in Courier 12 or larger.